nus-cs2103-AY2324S1/tp/docs/UserGuide.md

   <pre class="highlight"><code><b>lp</b></code></pre>
 </div>

-Both commands will show a full list of all the contacts in your contact list.<br>
+Both commands will show a full list of all the persons in your contact list.<br>

 A summary of valid aliases is shown in the [Command Summary](#command-summary) section below.